MiYanDoris/GraspVLA-real-world-controller/README.md

 * Remember to run `docker compose down -t 0` after the experiments.

-* Start with simple cases (e.g., a single banana on a table) to test the pipeline
+* Start by testing simple cases—like placing 4-5 objects near the center of workspace (x=0.5m, y=0m) on a clean table—to verify pipeline functionality.

 * When prompted, type the object name and press enter.
 The client will auto-complete the instruction as "pick up {object_name}".